- Why has the European Commission launched the European Green Capital Award?

 A graphic identity has been developed to promote the winning European Green Capital and the actual award itself.

-The graphic identity aims to give winning cities a dynamic and unique branding platform which, at one and the same time, benefits the cities and increases awareness of the award.
+The graphic identity aims to give winning cities a dynamic and unique branding platform which, benefits the cities and, at the same time, increases visibility of the award.

 A key element of the graphic identity is the logo showing a row of city buildings in greens and blues.